-As explained in [RFC5890], [I-D.ietf-precis-framework], [UTR36], and [UTR39], there is no straightforward solution to the problem of visually similar characters.
+As explained in [RFC5890], [RFC7564], [UTR36], and [UTS39], there is no straightforward solution to the problem of visually similar characters.
 Furthermore, IDNA and PRECIS technologies do not attempt to define such a solution.
 As a result, XMPP domainparts, localparts, and resourceparts could contain such characters, leading to security vulnerabilities such as the following: